GomaaMohamed/UART_Bootloader/README.md

 5. To debug the Project
 ```
 $ ./openport
-  "this bash script will open a remote telnet port on the target using openocd"
+  "This bash script will launch OpenOCD to establish a remote Telnet port on the target"
 $ ./startgdb ./app.elf
-  "this bash script will start a debug session using gdb-multiarch"
+  "his bash script will initiate a debugging session using gdb-multiarch."
 ```
 ## Blinking Application
 ### Getting Started
 ```
-- This is the application that will be burned using the bootloader flash
+- This is the application that will be programmed into the flash memory using the bootloader.
-- It is a Led blinks every second
+- It is an LED that blinks once every second.
 ```
 #### Prerequisites:
 ```